 Massive motorbikes on roads, dirt around every corner of the street, crying baby and pathetic women, robbery may occur at any time… Above you might have seen in any western newspaper or broadcast did happen in China decades ago, but are nearly nonexistent in this giant country nowadays.
-Most of the things that Westerners tend to believe about China are either entirely wrong, or at least incomplete.
-Only when you come to see China, that you’ll find this country a not only fast growing but also civilized one at the moment.
+Most of the things that Westerners tend to believe about China are either entirely wrong or at least incomplete.
+Only when you come to see China, that you’ll find this country a not only fast-growing but also civilized one at the moment.
 It's clean, it's safe, and it's worth your exploring.

 A civilized and modern China is worth your exploring.

 We know that China gained its great change ever since the reform and opening-up policy which was started in 1978.
-The policy affected not only the Chinese economic, but also the justice and political systems, which made the whole country way better than it was.
+The policy affected not only the Chinese economic but also the justice and political systems, which made the whole country way better than it was.
 And during the past decade, with the rapid development of its economy especially the high-tech industry, China has amazingly been close to the first class of the world.
-And economy helps with further improvement of all things, like falling crime.
+And the economy helps with further improvement of all things, like falling crime.

 Because of China's draconian criminal penalties (by a wide margin, China executes more criminals annually than any other country), the whole society is steady safe.
 Crime against foreigners is rare.
-And violent crime, like mugging and rape, against foreigners is extremely rare.
-In fact, many of our Odyssey clients have told us that they feel much safer walking the city streets of China alone at night compared to other countries.
+And violent crime, like mugging and rape, against foreigners, is extremely rare.
+In fact, many of our Odyssey (now Odyno) clients have told us that they feel much safer walking the city streets of China alone at night compared to other countries.

-Since the 1950s, China has been providing a nine-year compulsory education to its people which equals one fifth of the world's population.
+Since the 1950s, China has been providing a nine-year compulsory education to its people which equals one-fifth of the world's population.
 By 1999, primary school education had become generalized in 90% of China, and mandatory nine-year compulsory education now effectively covered 85% of the population.
-With such a situation, Chinese people especially young generation are more educated and have so much more opportunities to exchange their mind to the world.
-They've seen something really new, and they've learnt how to behave right.
+With such a situation, Chinese people especially the young generation are more educated and have so much more opportunities to exchange their mind to the world.
+They've seen something really new, and they've learned how to behave right.
 They're more sensitive about environmental protection, caring, sharing and so on.
 All those made the whole nation more cultivated than ever.

 Due to the Chinese government's policy of "turning tourism into a strategic pillar industry of the Chinese economy", China has become one of the most conspicuous and popular inbound and outbound tourist markets.
 A number of nearly 138 million overseas tourists visited China during the past 2016, which really is encouraging for those who also want to witness this amazing old and new country.
 In addition, the blooming businesses have brought millions of foreign businessmen to go and work in China, which mostly in Beijing, Guangzhou or Shanghai and such metropolises.
 So once you walk in the street in China, you may never find yourself alone as a foreigner with a face of different color.
-The hospitable Chinese people will talk to you, always willing to help, and make you feel like being treated just like an old friend.
+The hospitable Chinese people will talk to you, always willing to help and make you feel like being treated just like an old friend.